 • Medical laboratories to ISO 15189 - Medical laboratories -- Particular

 requirements for quality and competence

-for the operation of various types of bodies performing inspection standards.
+• Inspection bodies to ISO/IEC 17020 - Requirements for the operation of various types of bodies performing inspection.

 MAURITAS certificates are a formal recognition